Information for Faculty

 Responsibilities of an SI Leader:

-- facilitate at least two study sessions per week which focus on the potentially challenging aspects of the course lectures
+- facilitate regular study sessions per week which focus on the potentially challenging aspects of the course lectures

 - if agreed upon between the SI Leader and the faculty member, SI Leaders may assist with activities during the class time